ckelly314/pyisotopomer/README.md

 To mark which rows of the correction template represent reference materials, in column B "ref_tag", add the names of the reference materials, as they appear in ```constants.csv```.
 For example, here, atmosphere-equilibrated seawater is named "ATM" and is marked as such in the "ref_tag" column.

 DO NOT MODIFY COLUMN HEADERS IN THE CORRECTION TEMPLATE.
-Save the correction template into your current working directory.
+Save the correction template into your current working directory, or, if you're using Google Colab, upload it to your data processing folder in your drive.

 ### Choice of Method